spray/spray/docs/documentation/spray-client/index.rst

 The :ref:`maven-repo` chapter contains all the info about how to pull *spray-client* into your classpath.

-Afterwards just ``import cc.spray.client._`` to bring all relevant identifiers into scope.
+Afterwards just ``import spray.client._`` to bring all relevant identifiers into scope.

 Configuration